Russia's Rosneft says to complete Essar deal in nearest future

-MOSCOW, June 28 Russian largest oil producer Rosneft said on Wednesday that it plans to complete the deal to acquire a 49 percent stake in India's Essar Oil in the "nearest future".
+MOSCOW, June 28 (Reuters) - Russian largest oil producer Rosneft said on Wednesday that it plans to complete the deal to acquire a 49 percent stake in India's Essar Oil in the "nearest future".

 The closure of the $12.9 billion deal, signed last year, has been held up by creditor banks to Essar and some regulatory approvals.